 Afterwards you can make the brief trip to the Westerplatte peninsula that curves around the final bend of the Dead Vistula river.
 Here you set foot on ground zero for the Second World War.

-A documentations centre is under construction now (Dec, 2018).
 We recommend taking a boat ride there then you’ll also be able to see also large parts of Gdansk working wharf.

 Fancy some more than the Top 7 things to see in Gdansk?